- Why Youth Sports Safety?

 Unspeakable if it didn’t have to end that way.

 Many chronic health conditions are present even in young children.
 Many of those conditions, especially those that are heart-related, can kill without warning.
-Every year about 40 young athletes die in this country.
+Every year 40 or more young athletes die in this country.
 Which may not seem like a lot given the millions of kids participating in sports.
 But it’s a lot if it’s your son or daughter.
 It’s a lot if the death could’ve been prevented with the right care.

 People assume someone’s there to ensure kids are safe.